samanbey/flickrdl/readme.md

 ## Usage
 - (Obtain a Flickr API key)
 - (Create a Spatialite database file in QGIS)
-- Start the plugin.
+- Start the plugin from Web menu.
 Select the database file, set the API key, change the table name (if you want)
 - Set the bounding latitudes/longuitudes of the area to download
 - Press "Start"
+- The result is a new Spatialite table with point geometries